dofuuz/python-soxr/README.md

     16000       # target samplerate
 )
 ```
-If input is 1D array, output is 1D numpy.ndarray with shape (frames).

-If input is 2D array, output is 2D numpy.ndarray with shape (frames, channels).
+If input is not numpy.ndarray, it will be converted to numpy.ndarray(dtype=np.float32).
+dtype should be one of float32, float64, int16, int32.

+Output is numpy.ndarray with same ndim and dtype with input.

 ## Streaming usage